Get Involved with Us!

+Are you interested in educating your classmates about health topics?
+Do you love to plan events, meet others, come up with creative ideas for marketing and practice healthy behaviours?
+If so, we invite you to volunteer as a peer health educator.
 You’ll learn more about important issues and you’ll develop teamwork and communication skills by conducting a variety of education programs.
 Gain self-confidence and valuable experience in leadership, responsibility, event management, marketing and relationship building as you work with the University community on wellness initiatives.

 As a peer health educator, you will:

-- Educate your peers about topics and services in the Wellness Centre or Diversity and Human Rights
+- Educate your peers about topics and services in the Wellness Centre or Diversity and Human Rights.

-- Present topics in a fun and engaging manner
+- Present topics in a fun and engaging manner.

-- Attend and organize special events and awareness weeks
+- Attend and organize special events and awareness weeks.

 Peer health educators work to educate their fellow students and the University community about health related issues such as: